Jump In!Get started at YeahWrite with this simple guide to our weekly challenges

 Paste that code into the HTML view of your page or blog editor.
 When you flip back to “visual” or “text” view mode, you should see the picture of the badge, which contains a link back to the current grid post.

-Adding your writing to the grid
+Adding your submission to the grid

 I know.
 This should really come before you submit, but let’s be honest: how many times have we all caught an error that we thought we’d fixed?
 The good news is that unless the grid has closed and voting has started, you’re free to fix that typo, dangling participle, broken link or weird photo in your submission.
 Reread the submission guidelines and recheck your wordcount.
 If you’re writing microprose, hand-count your words.